The Ultimate Mortgage Rate Guide in Ontario (2026)

 5-Year Fixed

-- The classic Canadian mortgage balances stability and price.
-Roughly half of all homeowners in Ontario are currently choosing this term.
+- The historically popular Canadian mortgage balances stability and price.
+Approxemately 50% of homeowners in Ontario are currently choosing this term.

 - Financial market data indicate we are at a short-medium term market bottom for rates.
 This would make a lock-in to a 5-year fixed rate a good, conservative play.